ANNOUNCEMENT: SpyPanda made with AppInventor is on Market. Please download and leave a review. Thank you very much.

 Let's get our picture and sound files added.
 For our app, we used the following image and sound files which you should download to your computer.

-Under Media pane, click Add and upload the image and sound files one by one.
+Under Media pane, click Upload File... and upload the image and sound files that you saved in your computer one by one.

 You should see now the following under your Media pane.

 Now that we are done with the design portion of our app, we need to implement the interactions among the components we have.
 For instance, we want the Elephant picture to be displayed and Elephant sound file to be played once Button1 is clicked.
-In order to do that, we got to open the Blocks Editor window.
-Click on the Open the Blocks Editor button.
+In order to do that, we got to open the Blocks editor window.
+Click on the Blocks button located on top right of the web page.
+You will also notice Designer button there.
+You can switch back and forth between the windows.

-On the Blocks Editor window, click on My Blocks which will display all the components we placed on our app through Designer/Viewer window.
+On the Blocks editor window, click on the tiny '+' symbol beside Screen1 to expand.
 Locate Button1 and click on it.
 Now we can see all the events and different properties of Button1.
-Select and drag the Button1.Click event block on the Blocks Editor space as shown below.
+Select and drag the Button1.Click block to Viewer window as shown below.

-Now under My Blocks, locate and click Image1.
+Now under Screen1, locate and click Image1.
 This will show the events and properties of Image1.
-Get the Image1.Picture and place it inside the Button1.click block.
+Get the "set Image1.Picture to" block and place it inside the Button1.click block.
 Once you place it, you should hear a click sound which means the blocks are properly connected to each other.

 We need to set the source of the picture to our image Elephant.png.
 To do that, click on Built-In tab, then locate and click Text block.
-Drag the text block over to the right and connect it to Image1.Picture block.
+Drag the empty text block over to the right and connect it to Image1.Picture block as shown below.

 The text block indicates which picture to display.
-Click on text of text block and change it to Elephant.png.
+Click on double quoted empty space of the text block and change it to Elephant.png.
 Careful with the casing.
 If you have saved the Elephant.png file as elephant.png, then type elephant.png.

 Do the same thing for Button2 and Button3.
 For Button2, use Bird and for Button3, use Penguin.
 Your blocks should look like the snapshot below.

-Boom!
 You just made your first Android app!
+Click on the buttons and enjoy the show.

-The source code of this app (WildLifeShow.zip) can be downloaded from Downloads page.
+The source code of this app (WildLifeShow.aia) can be downloaded from Downloads page.

 For more tutorials and tips, go to Blocks & Tutorials page.
 If you can't wait to see some more sample apps, go to Sample Apps page.
 If you are too excited and just want to download some apps and try 'em for yourself, go to Downloads page.